nono1515/ML-fraud-detection/README.md

 - JSON, YAML and TOML syntax checker
 - DVC hook to ckeck the status of your data before commits
 - DVC hook to automatize `dvc checkout` after each `git checkout`
+- Jupyter notebook strip out (only commit notebooks with cleared outputs)

 And for Python files:
 - `black` formatter